t2-project/documentation/source/measurements/gmt.rst

         - 12.20
         - 83.06

-10. Executing load tests
+9. High Load and Scaling
 ------------------------

-The original idea of GMT is to execute standard usage scenarios and measure the energy consumption of such.
-GMT is not designed for load testing.
-Nevertheless we are using GMT also to measure the energy consumption in usage scenarios with high load.
+The original idea of the GMT is to execute standard usage scenarios and measure the energy consumption of such.
+Therefore, GMT is not designed for load testing or similar approaches.
+However, due to the flexible way in which usage scenarios can be defined, it is easily possible to generate larger loads and measure energy consumption.
+However, it must be taken into account that GMT cannot be used to create dynamic scaling scenarios.
+When a measurement is started, exactly one container instance is started for each service and no horizontal scaling is possible at runtime.

 .. collapse:: Measurements in load test scenarios